-- Firmware Integrity Test-The switch checks the integrity of its firmware using an error detection code.
-The CRC-32 checksum is used to verify that the operational image and the boot image have not been modified. - Cryptographic Algorithm Tests-These tests are run at power-up for the Triple-DES encryption/decryption, AES and AES-CCM encryption/decryption, HMAC SHA-1 calculation/verification, RSA signing/verifying, and the PRNG random data generation.

-- RSA Pair-wise Consistency Test (sign/verify)-The RSA pair-wise consistency test takes a RSA private key and signs the hash of some data.
+- Software Integrity Test-The switch checks the integrity of its software using an error detection code.
+The CRC-32 checksum is used to verify that the operational image and the boot image have not been modified. - Cryptographic Algorithm Tests-These tests are run at power-up for the DES encryption/decryption, Triple-DES encryption/decryption, AES and AES-CCM encryption/decryption, HMAC SHA-1 calculation/verification, RSA signing/verifying, and the PRNG random data generation. - RSA Pair-wise Consistency Test (sign/verify)-The RSA pair-wise consistency test takes a RSA private key and signs the hash of some data.
 The resulting signed data is compared to the hashed data before it was signed.
 If the two values are equal, then the test fails.
 If the two values differ, the public key is used to verify the signed data and the resulting value is compared to the original hashed data.
-If the two values are not equal the test fails. - RSA Pair-wise Consistency Test (encrypt/decrypt)-The RSA pair-wise consistency test takes a RSA private key and encrypts some data.
+If the two values are not equal the test fails. - RSA Pair-wise Consistency Test (encrypt/decrypt) The RSA pair-wise consistency test takes a RSA private key and encrypts some data.
 The resulting cipher is compared to the hashed data before it was encrypted.
 If the two values are equal, then the test fails.
 If the two values differ, the public key is used to decrypt the cipher and the resulting value is compared to the original plaintext.
-If the two values are not equal the test fails. - The controller implements alternating bypass mode.
+If the two values are not equal the test fails. - Bypass Mode Test-The switch performs a SHA-1 hash value verification to ensure that the firewall policies have not been modified.